cbsteh/Sawit.jl/README.md

 The model showed overall good accuracy in simulating oil palm parameters (except for trunk weight) across diverse conditions, with model agreement metrics ranging from 6 to 27% for model absolute errors, -22 to +17% for model bias, and 0.38 to 0.98 for the Kling-Gupta Efficiency (KGE) index.

-The model further responded to oil palm yield impacts from sudden rainfall changes, like during El Niño and La Niña events, and captured the effects of soil texture, rainfall, and meteorological factors on water deficits and crop photosynthesis.
+The model further predicted oil palm yield response to sudden rainfall changes, like during El Niño and La Niña events, and captured the effects of soil texture, rainfall, and meteorological factors on water deficits and crop photosynthesis.

 ## Usage
 Clone this repo by